I, like many people, had high hopes for 2020. And we all know how THAT turned out. ☺️

 Next, we find that it helps to have something to look forward to in 2021.
-While it could be a while before everything returns to normal, it helps us, as a family, to have something to work toward in the new year.
+While it could be a while before everything returns to normal, it helps us, as a family, to have something to work toward.

 Like many families, we took no big trips in 2020.
 There were no summer vacations, no trips to visit my parents in New York, my sister in Boston, or my sister-in-law in Houston.
 We spent very little of what we had earmarked for travel.
 While some of that was diverted to more toys and entertainment at home, it was a small fraction of what we had planned to spend this year.

 We haven’t yet told the kids (shhhh!), but we want to plan a trip to Disney next fall, and we will use the savings from 2020 to help pay for it.
 Disney isn’t cheap, but neither are flights to New York, Boston, or Houston!

 I keep some of our savings goals in my Ally Bank Online Savings Account, because I can organize them into “buckets.”
 I have buckets for Occasions, Family, Home, Vacations, Emergencies, and Core Savings (the default).